Here’s how to forage for your food

 And how did that develop into what you are doing today?

-At a certain point people became curious in what we were doing and asked if we could share our knowledge with them.
-So we began catering with weeds.
-It was only at that moment that we realised we had something special.
+At a certain point people became curious in what we were doing, so we began catering with weeds.
 People were astounded with what we were able to create.
 Last year we built our mobile workstation to help us continue our research, and with it we travel around the Netherlands.
 We get so much enjoyment telling new stories from the landscapes we visit, creating edible experiences, and teaching people how to deal more responsively to their environment.

 Where is the best place to go foraging in Amsterdam?

 Westerpark.
-It was the first place we visited after I found my Grandmother’s book.
 There is so much to find there.
 We’ve even found wild asparagus; it was just growing next to the bike lane.
-They grow into such a beautiful plants but of course no one recognises them because in the supermarket they look so different in their packaging.
+They grow into such a beautiful plants, but of course, no one recognises them because in the supermarket they look so different in their packaging.

-Is that something you hope to change 10 years down the line from now?
+Is that something you hope to change 10 years from now?

 For me it is very interesting to figure out what kind of relationship we can build with the nature around us.
 Since the invention of the train in 1850, our geographic location has no longer mattered, and this has created a big gap between the producer and the consumer.
 When we are on our bikes or when we walk around the park we have no idea what we are passing.
 I hope in 10 years time we will be harvesting in the city much more than we are today.
 I hope that people will have begun to embrace wild vegetation into city life, instead of looking at ‘the wild’ as something we need to protect.
 Because, what is our perception of nature?
 In the Netherlands it is all cultivated anyway!